 We don’t have a tiki bar or bar of any sort at our house — but my husband wants one badly.
 Hmmmm…. maybe this will go on the list for next winter.
 First, though, I need to offload the 1950s Hammond organ (same old long boring story, I just had to “rescue” it) — that’s where the kitschy bar would go.
 For my tiki mood board, I knew right away that my starting point would be either wallpaper or curtain fabric.
 After some surfing around I decided that Full Swing Textile’s Carmen Miranda barkcloth would be the linchpin of my tiki bar.
 Next, I found a Witko bar tout suit over at Full Swing Textiles.
 And from there, the room came together fast as you could don a lampshade on your head after one too many Mai Tais.
 I found my favorite part of the room at the very end: The big carved pirate ship with the chartreuse sails really floats my boat.
 We are all naming our mood board after tiki drinks.
 Mine is called “Pago Pago” — it’s a green, and surely lethal, concoction created by the famous Beach Bum Berry.

-- Pinch pleat draperies: Made from Carmen Miranda barkcloth from Full Swing Textiles.
+- Pinch pleat draperies: Made from Carmen Miranda barkcloth from Full Swing Textiles — alas, the company now closed.

 - Mugs: From the “famous Jekyll and Hyde Club in NYC” from odditorium.

-- Wallpaper: Allen & Roth grasscloth from Lowe’s.
+- Wallpaper: Allen & Roth grasscloth from Lowe’s (link now gone).

 - Vintage bar stools from Hearthsidehome.